Kameshwarsingh/jwt-integration-examples/README.md

 We will use authorization-code grant-type.
 Sample code is to illustrate JWT flow, this code must be used only as an example.

 ## Dependencies
-This application uses Spring-boot to create standalone http web application and REST Api.
+This example uses Spring-boot to create standalone http web-application and REST Api.

 1. Spring-boot: 	Used for creating stand-alone, spring-boot based application
 2. Okat :  We will use Okta as Authorization server.
 Okat will Authenticate user, Provision access-token (JWT) and will Authorize access (validate jwt token) when one ties to access data/API on resource server.